-Some Medieval farmers in Britain grew Chestnuts, but whether the nuts were small ones (châtaignes) or or the more valuable large ones (marrons), they were used mainly either for livestock food or for grinding into flour.
+Some Medieval farmers in England grew chestnuts, but whether the nuts were small ones (châtaignes) or or the more valuable large ones (marrons), they were used mainly either for livestock food or for grinding into flour.
 The British growers didn’t really distinguish between the two kinds of nuts, the way that Europeans did.
 In the 1600s, the writer John Evelyn complained that the English still hadn’t learned to value chestnuts properly:

 Chestnuts were an important source of food all throughout the Dark and Middle Ages to many in areas such as Italy, Spain, Portugal and France.
 The trees would conveniently thrive in mountainous areas, which would have been well drained, which the trees like, and where not much else would grow.
-The poor would gather the Chestnuts from the forests to eat, or would let their pigs graze on the Chestnuts on the forest floor.
-Peasants who were reliant on Chestnuts would often eat between 2 1/2 and 5 pounds a day (1 and 2 kilos) during the winters.
+The poor would gather the chestnuts from the forests to eat, or would let their pigs graze on the chestnuts on the forest floor.
+Peasants who were reliant on chestnuts would often eat between 1 and 2 kilos (2 1/2 and 5 pounds) a day during the winters.
 “Chestnuts have considerable food value.
 1 1/2 kg (3 1/4 lbs) supply sufficient calories to satisfy the needs of an average person.”
 New Larousse Gastronomique.
 Paris: Librarie Larousse.
 English edition 1977.
 Page 217.

-Polenta was made with among other things, Chestnut meal, before corn was discovered and brought to Europe.
+Polenta was made with among other things, chestnut meal, before corn was discovered and brought to Europe.

 Chestnuts began to decline in popularity in France as a food staple as wheat became more affordable from about the mid 1700s.

-Many Chestnut trees were destroyed in Europe by very hard winters in 1709, 1789 and 1870, and again between 1840 and 1860 by the “ink” blight.
+Many chestnut trees were destroyed in Europe by very hard winters in 1709, 1789 and 1870, and again between 1840 and 1860 by the “ink” blight.

 Literature & Lore

 “Peeling a chestnut is a task women hate.
 It makes the arm ache; one may slice off a finger.
 Any way you do it, chestnut peeling is tedious.
 Now chestnuts come prepeeled, precooked, in 18-ounce jars, packed in the lightly salted water in which they are cooked.
 The chestnuts are whole—no broken specimens in our sample, at least—and perfectly peeled, not a fleck of skin left.
-This new product for the American cook who has no patience with tedium is the idea of B. V. Ossola, vice-president of the J. Ossola importing Company of New York, Pittsburgh, Philadelphia, and Miami… This week, Betty came calling with a satchel of samples.
-She asked for a can opener and a bowl and zipped out the chestnuts, 32 the jar-count, these to purée and serve as a vegetable, to use in soup or as a stuffing for turkey.” — Paddleford, Clementine (1898 – 1967).
+This new product for the American cook who has no patience with tedium is the idea of B. V. Ossola, vice-president of the J. Ossola importing company of New York, Pittsburgh, Philadelphia, and Miami… This week, Betty came calling with a satchel of samples.
+She asked for a can opener and a bowl and zipped out the chestnuts, 32 the jar-count, these to purée and serve as a vegetable, to use in soup or as a stuffing for turkey.”
+Paddleford, Clementine (1898 – 1967).
 Food Flashes Column.
 Gourmet Magazine.
 July 1950.

-In French, Horse Chestnuts are called “Marrons d’Inde” or “Châtaignes de cheval”.
+In French, horse chestnuts are called “Marrons d’Inde” or “Châtaignes de cheval”.

 BBC Radio 4.
 Food programme for Sunday, 22 December 2002 12:30 pm to 1:00 pm on chestnuts, presented by Sheila Dillon.